jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 }
 ```

-To further customize validation error, one can construct a `PydanticCustomError`:
+To further customize the validation error, one can construct a `PydanticCustomError`:

 ```python
 # In field validator